dirrgang/ss14-paperwork/docs/STYLE_GUIDE.md

 ## Pre-submission Checks

-- Confirm every fillable field already includes `[color=#002AAF]` with either a matching single-word placeholder or an empty tag.
+- Confirm every fillable field now uses `[form]`, `[signature]`, or `[check]` as appropriate; there should be no leftover placeholder text for players to delete manually.
-- Ensure each prompt has either a checkbox list or a `‾` line so players are never typing on blank space.
+- Ensure each prompt either presents interactive checkboxes or a `[form]` so players are never typing on blank space; add visual guides only when necessary.
 - Run `python tools/check_docs.py` before committing to catch duplicate paperwork or missing stamp sections.
 - Proofread for length limits on `[head]` tags and trim wording until they meet the character caps.